StarlaneStudios/sceptre/README.md

 ## Exporting pages

 Each page is expected to contain a default export of it's `RouteObject`.
-For TypeScript users a `defineRoute` helper function is included.
 The `path` property will automatically be populated when parsing the tree, so it may be omitted.

 ```tsx
 function IndexPage() {